GajdoM/Thesis/README.md

 My graduation theses

+Department of Cybernetics and Artificial Intelligence, Faculty of Electrical Engineering and Informatics, Technical University of Košice, Letná 9, 042 00 Košice, Slovakia

 This work aims to understand and process data about NHL players.
 With data, we create a prediction model to players salary.
 The full analytical process will be implemented with the CRISP-DM in Python.